Skip to content

 What is DKIM, and how does it prove an email wasn't tampered with?

-When an email lands in your inbox, nothing in the original mail protocol guarantees it really came from who it claims, or that it wasn't tampered with along the way.
+When an email lands in an inbox, nothing in the original mail protocol guarantees it really came from who it claims, or that it wasn't tampered with along the way.
 DKIM closes part of that gap by attaching a verifiable cryptographic signature to every message.
-The sending server signs the message with a private key; the receiver fetches the public key from your DNS and confirms nothing changed.
-This guide explains what DKIM is, how the signature works, how to publish your record, how to handle selectors and rotation — and why DKIM alone isn't enough without DMARC.
+The sending server signs the message with a private key; the receiver fetches the public key from the sender's DNS and confirms nothing changed.
+This guide explains what DKIM is, how the signature works, how the record gets published, how selectors and rotation are handled — and why DKIM alone isn't enough without DMARC.

 What DKIM actually is

 DKIM (DomainKeys Identified Mail), defined in RFC 6376, is an authentication mechanism that proves two things at once: that the message was authorized by the signing domain, and that it was not altered between sending and delivery.
-It relies on asymmetric cryptography, exactly like HTTPS: a key pair, a private key you keep secret on your sending infrastructure, and a public key you publish openly in DNS.
+It relies on asymmetric cryptography, exactly like HTTPS: a key pair, a private key kept secret on the sending infrastructure, and a public key published openly in DNS.

-On the way out, your server computes a signature over selected headers of the message (typically From, Subject, Date…) and the body, using the private key.
+On the way out, the sending server computes a signature over selected headers of the message (typically From, Subject, Date…) and the body, using the private key.
 That signature travels with the message in a dedicated header.
-On arrival, the receiving server fetches the matching public key from your DNS and recomputes the signature.
-If the result matches, you get two certainties: the message came from a source holding your private key, and it is intact — not a single byte of the signed content was modified in transit.
+On arrival, the receiving server fetches the matching public key from the sender's DNS and recomputes the signature.
+If the result matches, two certainties follow: the message came from a source holding the private key, and it is intact — not a single byte of the signed content was modified in transit.

 This is a fundamental difference from SPF, which only checks which IP sent the message.
 SPF never looks at the content; DKIM seals it.
-The two are complementary, and you need both.
+The two are complementary, and both are required.

 How the signature works, step by step

 The mechanism comes down to three moments.
-Once you can picture it, everything else falls into place.
+Once the picture forms, everything else falls into place.

 2. On receiving — the server fetches the public key.
-The receiver reads the DKIM-Signature header, finds d=your-domain.com and s=s1, and knows exactly where to look for the public key: at the DNS name s1._domainkey.your-domain.com.
+The receiver reads the DKIM-Signature header, finds d=example.com and s=s1, and knows exactly where to look for the public key: at the DNS name s1._domainkey.example.com.
 It makes a simple TXT DNS lookup and retrieves the key.

 3. Verification — the receiver recomputes.
 With the public key, the receiving server recomputes the signature over the same headers and the same body.
 If it matches, the message is declared intact and authenticated for the signing domain.
 If not, DKIM fails: either the message was modified, the key didn't match, or the signature was missing.